prestonharberts/bib/Bible/lam3.md

 > Let us lift up our hearts and our hands
 > To God in heaven:
 ###### 42
->  “ We have blatantly rebelled;
+> “We have blatantly rebelled;
->  “ You have not forgiven.”
+> “You have not forgiven.”
 ###### 43
 > You shrouded yourself with anger and then pursued us;
 > You killed without mercy.